ayushi-2611/ayushi-2611/README.md

-# Hello, I'm Ayushi Gupta's
+# Hello, I'm Ayushi Gupta
 # Software Engineer | Problem Solver | Debugging Enthusiast
 ### Every problem has a root cause.
 Every root cause has a fix.
 And that fix often starts with a few lines of clean, intentional code.